‘A friend to anyone’: Beloved tennis player dies after collapse on Summerlin court

 Last week, the Red Rock Country Club team gathered to celebrate its second consecutive national championship in the United States Tennis Association League in the 40-and-over age group and the 18-and-over age group.

-Vannah was on both teams when they captured titles in 2022 and 2021, and his sister said he smiled brightly surrounded by his teammates and friends.
+Vannah was on both teams when they captured titles last year, and his sister said he smiled brightly surrounded by his teammates and friends.

 “He and my husband were both on the team,” Vannah Kang said.
 “That was fun to watch.
 We don’t think it’s ever been done before.”

-Note: A previous version of this story misstated the year the Red Rock Country Club won championships, who tried to revive Vannah and the date of the memorial service.